RolloGJ/Hello-world/README.md

 # Hello-world
 Hello I'm Rollo.
 I like bicycles.
-Somepeople find building bicycles difficult.
+Some people find building bicycles difficult.
 I find it easier than coding!